-For most “hyperactive” children a combination of these reasons are likely in play.
+For most “hyperactive” children, a combination of these reasons are likely in play.
 And, the reasons can vary from day to day and week to week.
 On top of that, some kids can be hyperactive on particular days or all of the time.

 The Game Changer for Hyperactive Kids…

 While any of the above reasons can affect a child’s hyperactivity, there’s one common denominator that’s often at the root of a hyperactive child or toddler, and that’s sensory.
 It’s almost impossible for hyperactivity and sensory not to go together, they’re like peanut butter and jelly.
-Hyperactivity in and of itself is looking for more activity whether that means a child is tipping back on their chair, jumping on the couch again, or getting up from the table 20 times during dinner.
+Hyperactivity is looking for more activity whether that means a child is tipping back on their chair, jumping on the couch again, or getting up from the table 20 times during dinner.

-See the brain is looking for MORE sensations and it won’t be satisfied until it gets it.
+The brain is looking for MORE sensations and it won’t be satisfied until it gets it.
 That’s why our hyperactive kids keep pushing the envelope, seeming not to hear or understand us when we tell them to sit down.